Jordankwek/StudyFi/README.md

 - Note taking

 - Countdown/countup timer
+> Allows user to either set a time to count down from in minutes or to start a stopwatch that counts up from 0.
+Both of these features are on the same timer page, setting a time in minutes and clicking the confirm button will begin to start the countdown.
+Clicking on the pause button any time during the countdown will pause the timer, and resume the timer once it is clicked again.
+Clicking on the pause button while there is no countdown active will start the stopwatch instead, with the timer starting to count up from 00 : 00.
+The reset button at the bottom of the page will reset any countdown or stopwatch that is currently active and revert the timer back to 0.

 - Radio (online) / Songs (offline)
 > Allows user to select online radio or offline songs to listen to.
 Upon selecting a song, there will be 2 buttons for them to either start or stop the music.